paulwarren/nzde/dict/H/README.md

 ## holding paddock

 <b>1</b> n.
-(Rural) an enclosure where stock are held temporarily [in preparation for drafting, shearing or similar work or where animals are held en route to a sale.](See accommodation paddock)
+(Rural) an enclosure where stock are held temporarily [in preparation for drafting, shearing or similar work or where animals are held en route to a sale.]
+(See accommodation paddock)

 n.
-(Rural) [joc.] pensioner flats or elderly rest home, or boarding school.(See accommodation paddock)
+(Rural) [joc.] pensioner flats or elderly rest home, or boarding school.
+(See accommodation paddock)

 n. a paddock used for holding stock for a short time before they are moved elsewhere; a reserved paddock for holding and feeding winter stock.